Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Sean Loloee, Sean Loloee for City Council 2020 over 3 years ago
+Sean Loloee, Sean Loloee for City Council 2020 about 4 years ago

 I support the appeals filed by the representatives of St. Joseph Catholic Church and I do NOT support the establishment of a cannabis dispensary at 1625 Del Paso Blvd.
 Please read attached letter for more details.